traefik/traefik/docs/user-guide/kubernetes.md

 kubectl apply -f https://raw.githubusercontent.com/containous/traefik/v1.7/examples/k8s/ui.yaml
 ```

-Now lets setup an entry in our `/etc/hosts` file to route `traefik-ui.minikube` to our cluster.
+Now let's setup an entry in our `/etc/hosts` file to route `traefik-ui.minikube` to our cluster.

 In production you would want to set up real DNS entries.
 You can get the IP address of your minikube instance by running `minikube ip`: